dlroxe/eIF4F.analysis/README.md

 ## **Tutorials**

-Open the `9-Callingfuns.R` from `Script` folder from our GitHub repository.
+Open the `Analysis.R` from `Script` folder from our GitHub repository.
 This script contains the command lines to execute all analyses.